The future of cloud

 For the last decade, multi-cloud has been the default enterprise strategy.
 Different cloud providers for different needs.
 Built-in redundancy.
 Reduced vendor lock-in.
 The flexibility to scale without betting everything on one platform.

 AI workloads demand massive compute power, tighter latency, and closer proximity to data.
-As these demands grow, enterprises are beginning to ask harder questions.
+As these demands grow, enterprises are asking harder questions:

 • Is running everything across multiple clouds still cost-efficient?